NomMilk/FISH-Engine/README.md

 git clone https://github.com/NomMilk/FISH-Engine
 cd FISH-Engine

-# Download and install dependencies manually
+-Download and install dependencies manually

-# Build using the provided Makefile
+-Build using the provided Makefile
-make

-# Run the demo or your game
+-Run the demo or your game
-./bin/fish_demo
+./bin/fish_engine